oracle/python-cx_Oracle/doc/src/api_manual/session_pool.rst

     This read-only attribute returns the TNS entry of the database to which a connection has been established.

+    .. deprecated:: 8.2

+        Use the attribute :attr:`~SessionPool.dsn` instead.

 .. attribute:: SessionPool.username